-Now, let's discuss the two types of health effects chemicals could have on the future professional.
+Now, let's discuss the two types of hear affect.
+Themicals could have on the future professional.

-If exposed to a reactive chemical, individuals may experience an acute effect from the chemical.
-Acute effects may be minor, like nose or throat irritation from breathing ammonia, or they could be serious, like eye damage from a splash of hair relaxer or passing out from chemical vapors.
-What all these acute effects have in common is that they happen immediately.
+If exposed to a reactive chemical, individuals many perforce an acute effect from the chemical.
+Acute effects man be minor, like nose or throat irritation from breathing ammonia, when they serious, like eye damage from a splash of hair relaxer or be serious, from chemical vapors.
+What all these acute effects have common is that they happen immediately.

-On the other hand, individuals could experience a chronic effect from chemical exposure.
+On the other hand, individuals could experience a chronic eff from chemical exposure.
 A chronic effect may take years to show up.
 Chronic effects are usually caused by regular exposure to a harmful substance over a long period.
 These effects are typically permanent.
 For example, an individual may develop asthma after years of inhaling hairspray.